valentingol/cliconfig/README.md

   that represents the flattened key.
 The copied value is then protected from further updates but will be updated if the copied key change during a merge.
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It supports basic types (except for tuples and sets, which are not handled by YAML) as well as unions (using "Union" or "|"), optional values, nested list, and nested dict.
   For instance: `@type:List[Dict[str, int|float]]`.
+* `@select`: This tag select sub-config(s) to keep and delete the other sub-configs in the same parent config.
+The tagged key is not deleted if it is in the parent config.

 The tags are applied in the following order: `@merge`, `@copy`, and then `@type`.